 According to legend, in 19 BC, a few miles outside of Rome, a new water source was discovered by a young virgin.
 Shortly after she showed Roman soldiers the way to the spring, the aqueduct Aqua Virgo (virgin water) was built primarily to supply water to the Baths of Agrippa in the Campus Martius.

 The aqueduct was built under the guidance of architect Marcus Vipsanius Agrippa (known from the Pantheon) and eventually became one of eleven aqueducts that supplied water to ancient Rome.
 The Aqua Virgo runs mostly underground, is nearly twenty kilometers long, and is one of three aqueducts from ancient times that are still active today.

 The aqueduct has been restored many times and is known today as Acqua Vergine, the source of the Trevi Fountain and the Fontana della Barcaccia near the Spanish Steps, among others.
 Where the endpoint of the aqueduct used to be, now the majestic Trevi Fountain is situated.
-However, during this period, it only consisted of three basins in which water was stored for the population.
+However, it only consisted of three basins in which water was stored for the population during this period.

 Middle Ages (476 - 1492)

 It retained this form until 1453 when Pope Nicholas V commissioned the redesign to Leon Battista Alberti.
 The three basins were replaced by one large basin from which the Romans could draw water.

 Despite the damage caused by the First Siege of Rome in the Gothic War in 537, the work was used throughout the Middle Ages.
 However, the first graphic documentation dates back to 1410, when a fountain was built with three mouths pouring water into three separate basins side by side, in the middle of an intersection (trevio) on the east side of Quirinal Hill.

 Renaissance (1492 - 1789)